If you have a business, you need a brand. Period.

 Your brand positioning also helps you clearly define your USP and identify your target audience.

 Brand messaging is the overall message a brand and business conveys about the brand, products or services, with the goal of creating an emotional connection with its target audience.

 - Brand tagline

 9. Brand personality

-Your brand personality is the way that your brand presents itself to the world.
+Your brand personality described by a few brand adjectives is the way that your brand presents itself to the world.
 It is one of your most important brand attributes and should be consistent across all touchpoints.

 10. Brand voice

 How do you want people to perceive your company through its messaging and communication strategies?
 Do you prefer a formal or informal tone in all communications, both internally and externally?

 How to create a brand platform?
 Development and template

 Creating a brand platform can be overwhelming, especially if you don’t know where to start or what elements to include.